bright/new-www/content/blog/app-uninstall-healthcare.md

 <div className="image">![success metrics mobile app](/images/metrics-cheat-sheet_logo.png "success metrics mobile app")</div>

-Also, read more about these [mobile app success metrics and analytical tools](/blog/metrics-to-measure-mobile-mvp-success-cheat-sheet/) that will help you measure them:
+Also, read more about these [mobile app success metrics and analytical tools](/blog/metrics-to-measure-mobile-mvp-success-cheat-sheet/) that will help you measure them.

+## Inclusive AI